gugigustaman/order-service/README.md

 ## API Documentation

-The API documentation can be accessed on this URL: https://documenter.getpostman.com/view/571767/Tz5wVDzR
+The API can be accessed publicly on `https://ordersvc.hereis.my.id` and the documentation can be accessed on this URL: https://documenter.getpostman.com/view/571767/Tz5wVDzR

 ## Logging